NingyiLyu/SBM-mapping/README.md

 # SBM-mapping
-This repository provides the code for the SBM mapping manuscript (arxiv link to be added).
+This repository provides the code for the SBM mapping article (JCTC, 19, 6564).
 In particular, it executes the scheme described by Figure 4 in the main text and reproduces Fig. 5b for SBM-SNAIL simulated dynamics of the FMO 4-site model.

 # Dependencies
 This package requires the following: